 Okera offers both common access control styles, role-based access control(RBAC) and attribute-based access control(ABAC).
 Within Okera, these access control styles are not mutually exclusive, but complementary.

-These are defined by configuration; you can define a list of users and groups that are given system administration rights as part of the YAML-based cluster configuration file, which you can learn more about here:
+System administrators are defined by configuration.
+You define a list of users that have system administration rights as part of the Okera YAML-based cluster configuration file.
+For more information, see The Okera Configuration File.

 Example: Defining specific groups as system administrators in the configuration file

-System administrators have access to everything within the ODAS cluster and can manage all resources across the Catalog and the Policy Engine.
-Therefore system administration rights should be granted sparingly.
+System administrators have access to everything within the Okera cluster and can manage all resources across the catalog and the policy engine.
+Therefore, system administration rights should be granted sparingly.

-Okera leverages roles to make grouping permissions for users easier and more scalable.
-These roles can then be granted to users or groups that are integrated from your organization's identity management system.
-Roles can be customized to each organization's naming convention and can be managed programmatically as well as in the UI.
-Read RBAC Overview and Managing Roles for more information.
+Users or groups are integrated from your organization's identity management system and can be assigned to Okera roles.
+Roles can be customized to your organization's naming convention and can be managed programmatically as well as in the UI.
+For more information, see Role-Based Access Control and Managing Roles.

-After you have defined your system administrators, you can delegate access management to other personas for your data platform by creating roles and granting them specific access levels.
-For example you might want to set up data steward roles for each line of business, or an auditing role for a compliance officer.
-Read more about Access Delegation.
+System administrators can control data access management for users by creating roles and granting them specific access levels.
+For example, you might want to set up data steward roles for each line of business, or an auditing role for a compliance officer.
+For more information, see Access Delegation.

-Once you have delegated your key persona roles, and setup global safeguard policies, you can start granting access to data via RBAC permissions, leveraging dynamic ABAC policy conditions where needed.
-Permissions can be granted in the UI using the Policy Builder or programmatically via Okera's policy syntax shown in the RBAC and ABAC guides above.
+After you have created and assigned role in Okera, and you have set up any global safeguard policies, and you have tagged your data appropriately, you can start granting access to data using role-based (RBAC)permissions, leveraging attribute-based ABAC permission conditions where needed.
+Permissions can be granted in the UI using the Permissions Builder or programmatically using Okera SQL.
+See Permission Examples for some examples.